-Fat consumption has a significant influence on whether you gain weight or not.2 3 Having only 0.2% fat and 0% cholesterol, watermelons are nothing but good news to those going on low-fat diets to lose or maintain weight.
-Even in the list of common healthy foods of almonds, apples, and bananas, watermelons have reserved the spot for the lowest total fat content.4
+Fat consumption has a significant influence on whether you gain weight or not.2 3 With only 0.2% fat and 0% cholesterol, watermelons are nothing but good news to those going on low-fat diets to lose or maintain weight.
+Even in the list of common healthy foods like almonds, apples, and bananas, watermelons have reserved the spot for the lowest total fat content.4

 It is no secret that to prevent weight gain or induce weight loss, you need a calorie deficit.
 This means you must burn more calories than you consume.
 One approach is to exercise more, another is to eat fewer calories.

-Quite a relief to avid calorie counters, watermelons are over 90% water and water has zero calories.
-A whole cup of the fruit for a meager 46 Calories is quite a healthy bargain.5 Even for those constantly craving sugar, this low-calorie fruit is perfect to appease a nagging sweet tooth.
+Quite a relief to avid calorie counters, watermelons are about 92% water and water has zero calories.
+A whole cup of the fruit for a meager 46 calories is quite a healthy bargain.5 Even for those constantly craving sugar, this low-calorie fruit is perfect to appease a nagging sweet tooth.

 In addition, drinking water has been shown to increase metabolism and bring about weight loss in obese individuals.6 By eating watermelons we are indirectly consuming water, which is bound to reflect well on the weighing scale.

-1. Watermelons Reduce Fat Storage And Build Muscle
+3. It Reduce Fat Storage And Builds Muscle

-Watermelons are loaded with citrulline, an amino acid, that is converted to an essential amino acid, arginine, in the body.11 Arginine may play a role in weight loss.
+Watermelons are loaded with citrulline, an amino acid, that is converted to an essential amino acid, arginine, in the body.7 Arginine may play a role in weight loss.

 While similar results in humans are yet to be proved, we can be hopeful that watermelons may soon prove to be a convenient, effective weight loss tool that has been overlooked and underestimated until now.